SamuelPires1999/NodeJS-AIO-boilerplate/README.md

 This repository constains a basic NodeJS project configured with:

 - Typescript
+- Webpack / Babel for transpiling and bundling
 - .env example setup
 - Prettier
 - Jest Testing Framework (with a semple test)